theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 There are numerous problems that prohibit importing, or even reading, a CSV file with a machine.

-1. Not available, for example because the link changed, the website is down.
+1. Not available, for example because the link changed or the website is down.
-2. Errors that may be circumvented such as `# curl: (60) SSL certificate problem: Invalid certificate chain`
+2. Errors that can be circumvented such as `# curl: (60) SSL certificate problem: Invalid certificate chain`
 3. Non-standard symbols that are not recognised.
 For example, an `invalid multibyte string` or erroneous line ending.
 4. Files where the header row is not in line 1 or not specified.
 More in the next section.
 5. Multiple tables in one file
-6. And many, many more.
+6. And many more.

 We can loosely summarise them by recognising the source of many CSV files: **often a direct copy of an Excel sheet**.
 An Excel sheet, optimised to be read by humans.